oktadev/okta-blog/_source/_posts/2020-01-09-java-rest-api-showdown.md

 Before you continue, make the following changes in the application:

-* Name: `my-app`
 * Login redirect URIs:
   * `http://localhost:8080/login/oauth2/code/okta`
   * `https://oidcdebugger.com/debug`
 * Grant type allowed
-  * Client Credentials
   * Authorization Code
+  * Implicit (Hybrid)

+_The implicit grant type (with ID and Access Token allowed checked) is necessary to retrieve an access token in your browser._

 The fields not mentioned above can keep their default values.

 After you finish it, click **Done**.
 Your app is ready!

 The next step is to learn how to generate a valid token using it.

 ### Generate Tokens Using OpenID Connect Debugger

+Okta allows you to manage your users in the cloud using its APIs.
+It also allows you to secure your applications using OAuth 2.0 and OpenID Connect (a.k.a., OIDC).
+OAuth 2.0 provides a mechanism for delegated authorization which means you don't have to store user credentials in your application.
+Instead, you can _delegate_ that to an OAuth 2.0 provider (Okta, in this case).
+OIDC provides an identity layer on top of OAuth 2.0 and that's why companies like Okta are called "identity providers", or IdPs.

+You've registered your app with Okta and can now generate a token to gain access to it.
+One of the login redirect URIs you registered is for the OpenID Connect website.

 Your requests will be validated using a token.
 To generate this token, you will use OpenID Connect Debugger.
 This website will provide you an easy way to generate credentials for the users on your Okta application.